MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

 The reason phrase will include additional information about the failure.
 The HTTP response body is a JSON object, as explained below.

+> [!Note]
-Note that the request may return a status code of `200 OK`, but the HTTP response body will indicate an error.
-This may happen when the error gets raised after the HTTP status line is already returned.
-The reader is expected to  explicitly check for such a condition.
+> The request may return a status code of `200 OK`, but the HTTP response body
+> will indicate an error.
+This may happen when the error gets raised after
+> the HTTP status line is already returned.
+The reader is expected to  explicitly check
+> for such a condition.

 ## HTTP response headers